ollij93/cfgclasses/docs/source/design.rst

 Adding to the boilerplate issue is the fact there are common patterns that appear in the usage of argparse's ``add_argument()`` method, yet no central utility methods exist to encapsulate these patterns.
 In larger projects, utilities can be specified within the project itself for common argument patterns (e.g. file paths, boolean flags, etc), however for smaller projects this is not practical. ``cfgclasses`` aims to provide centralised utilities for common argument patterns.

-Similarly, groups of tools which accept similar groups of arguments often duplicate code as building an ``argparse.ArgumentParser`` does not lead to natural code reuse. ``cfgclasses`` uses nested ``ConfigClass`` definitions (encapsulation), aiming to make code reuse easier and more natural.
+Similarly, groups of tools which accept similar groups of arguments often duplicate code as building an ``argparse.ArgumentParser`` does not lead to natural code reuse. ``cfgclasses`` uses nested ``dataclass`` definitions (encapsulation), aiming to make code reuse easier and more natural.
 This same encapsulation also allows for logical grouping of configuration items and methods associated with these items, which can be useful for tools with large numbers of options.

 1.1 Inspiration - ``dataclasses``
 '''''''''''''''''''''''''''''''''